 The well-being of all pupils is of primary concern at Thorley Hill Primary School.
 We strive to build positive relationships whereby parents, pupils and teachers can share ideas and information together to make school a safe and happy place for everyone.

-Children’s views are sought via Pupil Voice, School Council and other forums.
+Children’s views are sought via Pupil Voice, Junior Leadership Team and other forums.
 Their ideas are listened to and valued.

 Additional support from specialist staff can be accessed via a referral process with parental request.